 But if you are a serious hunter, you might personally want to pick the type of sights, rest, peep sight, etc. and customize it based on your preference.

 The smoothness of the draw and the comfort, balance and smoothness are top notch and can’t be beaten by any competitor; receiving 5 stars for shooting.

 Its competitors cost less.
 If it weren’t a flagship bow, then it would lose pretty much most of its stars on price.
 But because this is a perfect example of “you get what you pay for” bow, a hunter or shooter should expect to pay this sum.
-4 stars were given for its cost.
+4 stars are given for its cost.